-In an effort to catch a corrupt judge, several SVU members get into the courtroom under false identities: a suspect in the previous case as a juvenile offender, Cragen as said offender's father, Stabler as the plaintiff, and Dr. Huang as the defense attorney.
+In an effort to catch a corrupt judge in "Crush", several SVU members get into the courtroom under false identities: a suspect in the previous case as a juvenile offender, Cragen as said offender's father, Stabler as the plaintiff, and Dr. Huang as the defense attorney.

 Alex: I'll leave you two alone.

 Babs: No, you do not need to leave us alone!

 When a suspect was bitten by his would be victim's dog and is ranting about how he probably needs to be checked for rabies, Olivia's response is priceless.

 Olivia: I seriously doubt you gave the dog rabies.

 Fin: No, ma'am, I'm not evading your question.
 What is your question?

 Munch: There should be a special level of hell for this pus-sucking, gangrenous, malignancy of an mental amoeba.